In this article, we explore the development of some different traditions of action research and provide an introductory guide to the literature.

 McNiff, J. (1993) Teaching as Learning: An Action Research Approach, London: Routledge.
 Argues that educational knowledge is created by individual teachers as they attempt to express their own values in their professional lives.
 Sets out familiar action research model: identifying a problem, devising, implementing and evaluating a solution and modifying practice.
 Includes advice on how working in this way can aid the professional development of action researcher and practitioner.

 Whyte, W. F. (ed.)
 (1991) Participatory Action Research, Newbury Park: Sage.
 247 pages.
-Chapters explore the development of participatory action research and its relation with action science; and examines its usages in various agricultural and industrial settings
+Chapters explore the development of participatory action research and its relation with action science and examine its usages in various agricultural and industrial settings

 Zuber-Skerritt, O. (ed.)
 (1996) New Directions in Action Research, London; Falmer Press.
 266 + xii pages.
-Useful collection that explores principles and procedures for critical action research; problems and suggested solutions; and postmodernism and critical action research.
+A useful collection that explores principles and procedures for critical action research; problems and suggested solutions; and postmodernism and critical action research.

 Action research guides